jeka-dev/jeka/docs/execution-engine-concepts.md

 !!! note
     * _jeka/def_ can also contain classpath resources.
     * Classes having a name starting by `_` are skipped from compilation.

+Java source files are compiled using the running JDK.

+Kotlin sources are compiled using Kotlin version specified by _jeka.kotlin.version_ property if present or using Kotlin compiler specified by _KOTLIN_HOME_ environment variable.

 ## Jeka Classpath